Amanda M. Koltz

 Community responses to disturbance

-See relevant publications in Royal Society Open Science, Oikos, Current Opinion in Insect Science, Ambio,
+See relevant publications in Royal Society Open Science, Oikos, Current Opinion in Insect Science, Ambio, and Ecology and Evolution on these topics.

-See recent coverage of our working group: Small but mighty: Measuring parasites' footprints
+Small but mighty: Measuring parasites' footprints